yxor/paintpix/README.md

 -	~Fix layout and make it pretty and cute uwu~ kinda

+-	~Menu bar and sub menus~

 -	More Image formats support

--	~Menu bar and sub menus~
+-	Add key bindings and sub menus for **Everything**

+-	Added a grid on the canvas with a way to show/hide it.

+-	Add a Tool bar for tool control (control the size of a tool), should be specific to each tool and only show when the tool is currently being used.

+-	Add custom cursor support for all the tools.

+-	Add more tools depending on your ideas.

+-	Add a status bar on the bottom of the main frame (show information in it).

--	Add keybindings and submenus for **Everything**
+-	Add JavaDocs comments and improve comments and code readability.

 -	...